6 Things to Watch in the Upcoming Supreme Court Term6 Things to Watch in the Upcoming Supreme Court Term

 Republican presidential candidate and former President Donald Trump speaks in the library at Mar-a-Lago in Palm Beach, Fla., on March 4, 2024.
 Alon Skuy/Getty Images

-Smith has also filed a large immunity brief, indicating the appeals on that issue could be complex.
-Trump’s team is set to reply with a very large brief of their own.
+Smith has also filed a large immunity brief, indicating that the appeals on that issue could be complex.
+Trump’s lawyers are set to reply with a very large brief of their own.

 Smith has appealed Cannon’s decision.
 With the appointment question being challenged in two circuits, this could create a circuit split, or differing legal rulings on the same issue in different circuits, which often prompts the Supreme Court to take up the matter to resolve the conflict.